 Do You Communicate by Email or Other Online Means?

-Most professional firms use email and many use Skype, teleconferencing, and other online services.
+Most professional firms use email and many use Zoom, teleconferencing, and other online services.
 If you have a firm that's not in town, using these services is essential.
-But some older professionals don't feel comfortable emailing for security issues.
 How you do business will be reflected in your preferences and those of your CPA.

 How Often Should We Meet to Discuss My Business Taxes?

 One of the primary purposes of having a CPA is for tax consultation.
 Ask how often this person recommends a meeting to discuss taxes.
 You should meet at least at mid-year after the June financial statements are prepared, and some firms recommend meeting every quarter.
 It is far better to pay a little more to meet several times a year than to wait until the end of the year and find that you have a tax problem.

 What Are Your Tax Philosophy and Tax Planning Priorities?